 where $\Phi=-\Psi'$ and the parameter $\tau'=\frac{\tau}{4}>0$. \end{theorem} \proof Appendix \ref{A:variance}. \\

-Since $\Phi$ is a p.d.f$.$, it is clear that formula (\ref{modified_variance}) interpolates between $\|f\|^2_{H^{1/2}}$ as $\tau \to 0$, respectively $2\tau \B^2_\Psi \|f\|_{L^2}^2$ as $\tau\to\infty$.
-In both cases, we recover the variance of theorem ~\ref{thm:Poisson_CLT}, respectively theorem ~\ref{thm:MNS_CLT}.
-We would expect Gaussian fluctuations when $\delta=\alpha$, in analogy with the other cases.
-Surprisingly the cumulants of linear statistics of the modified ensembles have non-trivial limits at the critical scale and thus we get a non-Gaussian limit.
-In order to formulate our main result, we need to introduce several notations; see definitions (\ref{G}) and (\ref{B}) in section~\ref{sect:intro_5}.
+Since $\Phi$ is a probability distribution function, it is clear that formula (\ref{modified_variance}) interpolates between $\|f\|^2_{H^{1/2}}$ as $\tau \to 0$, respectively $2\tau' \|f\|_{L^2}^2$ as $\tau\to\infty$.
+In both cases, we recover the variances of theorem ~\ref{thm:Poisson_CLT} and theorem ~\ref{thm:MNS_CLT} respectively.
+In analogy, we would also expect Gaussian fluctuations when $\delta=\alpha$.
+Surprisingly, at this critical scale, the cumulants of linear statistics of the modified ensembles have non-trivial limits.
+In order to formulate our main result, we need to introduce additional notation.
+Let